GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

   - The previous script is enclosed between ``cat << 'EOF' > main.sh`` and ``EOF``.
   - This creates the ``main.sh`` file on-the-fly (using a `Here Document <https://en.wikipedia.org/wiki/Here_document>`_).
-  - This is useful because allow us to see (and edit) the main script and the arguments of :gmt-module:`movie` just using a single file.
+  - This is useful because it allows us to see (and edit) the main script and the arguments of :gmt-module:`movie` just using a single file.

 2.3.3.
 The Canvas